zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 In order to use SSL with the sample programs, an SSL certificate must be installed on your system.
-The configuration files handle this for you, but you will be presented with a confirmation dialog the first time you run a sample program.
+The configuration files handle this for you, but you will be presented with a confirmation dialog the first time you run a sample program that uses SSL.

 Once you are finished with the sample programs, follow these steps to remove the certificate: